Runway Indication Module

-Forum Communications’ Intelligent Peripherals were developed to bring additional functionality toenhance the Alert and Consortium product lines.
-These peripherals were initially designed to supportthe Alert Emergency Notification System and now have been extended to support the ConsortAlertEmergency Notification System as well.
+Forum Communications’ Intelligent Peripherals were developed to bring additional functionality to enhance the Alert and Consortium product lines.
+These peripherals were initially designed to support the Alert Emergency Notification System and now many have been modified to support the ConsortAlert Emergency Notification System, where appropriate.

-The Runway Indication Module (RIM) is part of the Runway Incident Location feature.
-This feature provides the air traffic controllers with the ability to instantly relay the runway location of an incident and the alert category of the incident to the ARFF personnel in the fire station.
-The feature includes a Physical Push Button box for the Alert III product and a display panel.
-For the ConsortAlert product it includes the RIM display panel as well as a small kiosk mode tablet with a Runway designation soft button user interface page that contains the runway locations as buttons that are color coded to indicate whether it is an Alert 1, 2 or 3 category incident.
-The RIM display panel is typically mounted near the bay door exit in the ARFF fire station.
+The Runway and Alert Display (RAD) feature was designed to go with Forum’s IP-based ConsortAlert Emergency Notification System.
+It provides the ATC tower personnel with the ability to instantly relay the location of an incident and the alert category of the incident to the ARFF personnel in the fire station.
+This feature includes the RAD panel, as well as a RAD tablet, a small kiosk mode tablet with a Runway designation soft button user interface page that contains the runway locations as buttons that once chosen creates a pop-up menu with the Alert types 1, 2 or 3 to choose.
+The RAD tablet is usually located in the ATC tower but can also be located in the airport operations center.
+The RAD panel is typically mounted near the bay door exit in the ARFF fire station.
+The diagram below shows the configuration for this feature.

 Aircraft emergencies are broken down into three categories: Alert 1, Alert 2 and Alert 3.
 These categories are defined by the Federal Aviation Administration (FAA) to provide standard descriptions and terminology for aircraft emergencies and they are defined as follows;